mindspore-ai/mindspore/model_zoo/research/nlp/dscnn/README.md

                                 # Words to use (others will be added to an unknown label)
   'sample_rate': 16000          # Expected sample rate of the wavs
   'device_id': 1000             # device ID used to train or evaluate the dataset.
+  'device_target': 'Ascend'    # device target used to train or evaluate the dataset.
   'clip_duration_ms': 10        # Expected duration in milliseconds of the wavs 'window_size_ms': 40.0        # How long each spectrogram timeslice is
   'window_stride_ms': 20.0      # How long each spectrogram timeslice is